corentinplumet/corentinplumet.github.io/index.md

   <img src="/assets/img/Total_views.jpg" />
 </p>

-We analyzed the differences between pre-lockdown, lockdown, and normalcy of all the data.
+We analysed the differences between pre-lockdown, lockdown, and normalcy of all the data.
 We looked at the different mobilities, page views, more specifically, page views in comparison to total page views.
 To find the relevant pages in the interventions dataset, we had to extract culture -> media -> video games, and then look at the percent usage of wikipedia that was associated with video games.
-We will see below the relationship between the Enlgish Wikipedia pages and the rest.
+We will see below the relationship between the English Wikipedia pages and the rest.

-At first thought, given the amount of people that speak enligsh, as well as most video games originally being created in english would lead us all to believe that the English pages would follow a similar trend to the average wikipedia pages, right?
+At first thought, given the amount of people that speak English, as well as most video games originally being created in english would lead us all to believe that the English pages would follow a similar trend to the average wikipedia pages, right?
 Keep on reading to find out!

 ## Analysis